Glasshouse Yard: Holborn District Board

 The Metropolis Management Act 1855 introduced the first modern local government bodies to govern the built-up area of London.
 The act introduced two tiers of administration: the Metropolitan Board of Works (MBW) which was to undertake major infrastructure projects with below it a lower level of incorporated parish vestries or district boards.
 District boards covered two or more parishes and consisted of a number of elected vestrymen from each constituent parish, the number depending on population.
 The Holborn District Board of Works covered five Middlesex parishes and consisted of forty-nine vestrymen, of which one represented Glasshouse Yard.
 The first elections were held in November 1855, when the entire membership of the board was elected.
 Thereafter elections for one third of the seats were held in May, beginning in the year 1857.

 In 1889 the area of the Metropolitan Board became the County of London, and the London County Council replaced the MBW.
 The district board continued to exist for a further eleven years.

 Metropolitan Borough of Finsbury

 The London Government Act 1899 abolished the vestries and district boards within the County of London, replacing them with twenty-eight metropolitan boroughs.
 On 1 November 1900 Glasshouse Yard became part of the Metropolitan Borough of Finsbury which also consisted of the parishes of Charterhouse, Clerkenwell, St Luke and St Sepulchre.
-Glasshouse Yard was formally abolished in 1915 when the five parishes in the borough were merged into a single parish of Finsbury.
+Glasshouse Yard was formally abolished on 1 April 1915 when the five parishes in the borough were merged into a single parish of Finsbury.
+At the 1911 census (the last before the abolition of the parish), Glasshouse Yard had a population of 463.